Eyevinn/player-analytics-specification/specification/index.md

 #### warning

-Sent when a non-fatal error occurs, eg. a subtitle track doesn't work but the player is still able to play the content or a playback error that the player can recover from without interruption.
+Sent when a non-fatal error occurs.

+A playback error that the player can recover from without interruption.

 ```jsonc
 {